EuroTUG/trilinos-docker/README.md

 ---

 **All following steps require that the software Docker is running on your computer.
-Moreover, if Docker complains about permissions, you should execute the scripts with `sudo`**.
+Moreover, if Docker complains about permissions, [add your user to the docker group](https://docs.docker.com/engine/install/linux-postinstall/)**.

 ---